5 Maine Beach Towns That Feel Better Before Peak Season

 The beach vibe in Kennebunkport

-• Parking is still manageable, even near the beautiful beaches.
+• Parking is still manageable, even near the beaches.

 • Outdoor dining is open, and you can actually snag a table.

-• You can get in and out of town without sitting in a parade of traffic.
+• You can get in and out of town without sitting in traffic.

 • Grab breakfast at Mornings in Paris… and actually get a seat without stalking a table.